 ‘What if it is?’
 I say, watching the fisherman haul the next load of clams from their nets, looking anywhere but at Alex’s face.

-‘What if what’s what?’
+‘What if it’s what?’

-‘Cancer’.
 There I have finally said it out loud.
 One word that could change everything.